-Mark your calendars for a new discussion series that will examine research ethics issues raised in popular films and documentaries!
+This discussion series examines research ethics issues raised in popular films and documentaries.
 We welcome multidisciplinary perspectives.
-Anyone from any University department is welcome to attend any or all of these meetings.
+Anyone from any University department is welcome to attend any or all of these events.

 Monday, October 21st, 3-5pm, Vagelos Education Center Room 201

 The first session focused on the 2018 documentary, "Three Identical Strangers."
 Triplets who had been adopted in infancy by three different families in infancy accidentally reconnect as young adults and ultimately discover nefarious reasons for their initial separation.
 Audience members came prepared to experience and investigate a riveting narrative of a NYC-based family who were unknowing subjects of an intense research study with wide-ranging implications.
 Co-hosted by the Office of Research Compliance and Training and the Human Research Protection Office/IRBs.
 Featuring Columbia's Robert Klitzman and Neil Schluger in a discussion moderated by Shawna Benston and Challace Pahlevan-Ibrekic.